 - 1. Regular meeting of Internal Quality Assurance Cell (IQAC); quality improvement initiatives identified and implemented - 2.
 Academic and Administrative Audit (AAA) and follow-up action taken - 3.
 Collaborative quality initiatives with other institution(s) - 4.
 Participation in NIRF and other recognized rankings - 5.
 Any other quality audit/accreditation recognized by state, national or international agencies such as NAAC, NBA etc.

-Response: A. Any 4 or more of the above
+Response: B. Any 3 of the above